 Smart contracts are utilised to automate the process of borrowing and lending.
 This includes the storage and management of funds that are added to the platform.
 Interest rates are adjusted by an algorithm that increases or lowers rates based upon supply and demand.

-As the protocol is decentralised, Know Your Customer (KYC) data is not required.
+As the protocol is decentralized, Know Your Customer (KYC) data is not required.
 There are no penalties for withdrawing funds and no minimum or maximum limit on the time funds can be deposited onto the platform.

 How to supply assets on Compound